Phong132/SofDevGame/README.md

 User stories:

 1.)
 I am a casual gamer who wants to be able to jump and shoot in games.
+(Priority: 1 Time: 4)

 2.)
 I am a young gamer who wants the games I play to be colorful and easy to pick up so I can enjoy it quickly.
+(Priority: 3 Time: 6)

 3.)
 I am an adult who wants to play something that stimulates my mind to keep me sharp.
+(Priority: 2 Time: 8)

 4.)
 I am a teenager who wants to play games that I can be competitive with my friends.
+(Priority: 3 Time: 4)

 5.)
 I am a child who wants to play games that have visual and audio queues so I can tell what I'm doing easily in the game.
+(Priority: 2 Time: 5)

 6.)
 I am an elderly person who wants my game to have replay value so that I don't have to learn how to play new ones all over after I finish a game I like.
+(Priority: 4 Time: 3)

 Methodology:
 agile